TOPIC -

 Rover - cloning BW wasn't a problem for me despite my archaeic methods,

 haha.
 I don't treat my clones very well and it's survival of the fittest.
+All five

 survived.